Jake Diebler: Early life and playing career

 After his senior year, he committed to Valparaiso to play basketball under coach Homer Drew.
 He played sparingly during his freshman season, only playing 18 games off the bench and averaging only 4.3 minutes per game and 1.1 points per game.His role increased dramatically during his sophomore year, when he started all 31 games for Valparaiso and averaged 32 minutes per game and 5.4 points per game.
 During his junior season, the team finished 22–14 and went to the 2008 College Basketball Invitational and advanced to the second round with the help of Diebler.
-Diebler started all 36 games, averaged 30.9 minutes per game and 7.5 points per game.During the offseason, he traveled to West Africa with Athletes in Action.
+Diebler started all 36 games, averaging 30.9 minutes per game and 7.5 points per game.During the offseason, he traveled to West Africa with Athletes in Action.
 He had his most productive season as a senior, starting every game for the third season in a row and averaging 33.8 minutes per game and 7.5 points per game.